Walrider/simple-message-app/README.md

 Startup:

+1. Run  `npm install` from project root
-1. Rename `server/config/config.example.json` to `server/config/config.json`.
+2. Rename `server/config/config.example.json` to `server/config/config.json`.
 Feel free to change any values there according to your preferences.
-2. Start server with `npm start` command
+3. Start server with `npm start` command

 To create a message send POST request to `/api/messages/echoAtTime` with 'message' and 'time' parameters in the body.
 Time should be in `YYYY-MM-DD HH:mm:ss:SSS` format.